chrisvm/node-djiparsetxt/README.md

 #### Parameters

-- *`name`*: `string`: Name to use on the return object for the buffer given.
 - *`buf`*: `Buffer`: Buffer instance of the file to parse.

 #### Returns

-An instance of type `ParsedOutput` with the parsed files.
+An array of with the rows extracted from the file.